hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step3.md

 `kubeless function deploy fibonacci --runtime python3.6 --from-file fibonacci.py --handler fibonacci.values`{{execute}}

-With the above, here is a breakdown of this registration instruction:
+With the above, here is a breakdown of this function registration request:

 - kubeless function deploy _fibonacci_ tells Kubeless to register a new function named fibonacci.
 The function will be accessible over the Web using this name.
 Note that this doesn’t need to be the same as the function name used inside the code (we’ll specify that a little further along using the --handler option).

 - --runtime python3.6 tells Kubeless to use Python 3.6 to execute the code.
-OTher runtimes are available such as: Java, NodeJS, Ruby, PHP, Golang, .NET and Ballerina.
+Other runtimes are available such as: Java, NodeJS, Ruby, PHP, Golang, .NET and Ballerina.
 You can also supply a [custom runtime](https://kubeless.io/docs/runtimes/) as a container.

 - --handler fibonacci.values tells Kubeless the name of the function to call inside the code module.
 You can see in the Python code above that the function is called values().